 All children resident in Spain must attend school between the ages of 6 and 16, which includes primary education (educación primaria) and compulsory secondary education (educación secundaria obligatoria or ESO).
 After this, students can either continue onto optional upper secondary education (bachillerato) if they want to enter university, undertake vocational training to enter a profession, or leave education altogether.
 To find out about the way the Spanish education system is structured, see Expatica’s guide to the school system in Spain.

-To enrol your child into Spanish education, you can choose between a state school, private Spanish school (most of which are subsidized by the state) or a fully independent school, which includes most international and foreign schools.
+To enroll your child into Spanish education, you can choose between a state school, private Spanish school (most of which are subsidized by the state), or a fully independent school, which includes most international schools in Spain.
 It’s also legal to home school your child in Spain.